-The school has an E-Safety policy, available on our website, which empowers us to protect and educate pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
-The school also has a clear policy on the use of mobile and smart technology within our E-Safety, Staff Code of Conduct and 'Home School agreement'.
+The setting has an E-Safety policy, available on our website, which empowers us to protect and educate pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+The school also has a clear policy on the use of mobile and smart technology (including wearable technology) within our E-Safety, Staff Code of Conduct and 'Home School agreement'.

-The breadth of issues classified within online safety is considerable and ever evolving, but can be categorised into four areas of risk, content, contact, conduct and commerce.
+The breadth of issues classified within online safety is considerable and ever evolving, but can be categorised into four areas of risk: content, contact, conduct and commerce.

 Children are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
+The setting's online safety co-ordinator is Mr David Evans (SLT)